pmcrockett/Celqi/README.md

 	Movement speed - Change how fast the camera moves.
 	Rotation speed - Change the speed of the camera's pitch and yaw.
 	Field of view - Change the camera's field of view within a range of 50 to 110.
-	Draw distance - Set the camera's draw distance in number of cells (see DRAW DISTANCE).
 Position options
 	Snap mode - Change if and how the cursor snaps to the grid.
 Snap by will change the cursor's position by the given value when moved.
 Snap to will snap the cursor to a multiple of the given value when moved.
 	Snap increment - Set the amount by which the cursor snaps.
 Grid unit is the same as 1 for Snap by, but for Snap to, Grid unit will center the cursor in the given grid value (effectively giving an offset of 0.5) rather than positioning it at the corner as it does when the unit is 1.